 Vachel Lindsay expressed on many occasions his firm belief that educating the community in the appreciation and creation of literary arts was a worthy pursuit, and as such the VLA is committed to offering workshops to local writers of all levels who want to explore the craft of writing with a group of other interested individuals.

-The registration fee for each workshop is $15 (or $10 for Vachel Lindsay Association members).
+The registration fee for each workshop is $10 (or $7 for Vachel Lindsay Association members).
 Registration forms are due one week prior to the workshop.
-Download a Workshop Registration Form.
+Download the Fall 2015 Workshop Registration.

 Contact VLA at email@example.com or via the Contact page if you have questions.